Support

 There are many things you should consider when comparing payment software.
 Price of course is a factor, but so are product features, customer service, reviews, and accreditations.
 Do your due diligence when comparing the various providers to make sure you are comparing like-for-like and to make sure you're getting the best bang for your buck.

-Which is the cheapest payment software for businesses?
+Which is the cheapest payment software for business?

 Cheap doesn't always mean best when it comes to payments software, but there are savings to be made by researching the plans of the various UK payment software providers.
 If you are a business with high transaction values, you might be able to save significantly on your plan by picking a volume-based pricing provider.
 If you are not concerned about support you can find a plan with little or no customer service included.
 Look for providers who offer free set-ups and API integrations to save time and money when it comes to onboarding.